priya-explorer/Imbal/README.md

    - 6) Performance Metrics used - F1 Score, Precision, Recall, AUC, Confusion Matrix

- ### On comparison of all the techniques, we find that best model is ' ' using performance metric.
-Using this prediction, we find the top 10 important features in the dataset
+ ### On comparison of all the techniques, we find that best model is 'GBM' with RandomUnderSampling(for training data) using performance metrics such Recall, f1score, Precision, Confusion matrix .
+We also show, the top 10 important features in the dataset.